6. Use Cases#

 6.1.
 Back-to-Back Testing#

 When using model-based development within an ISO 26262 process, ISO 26262-6 sub-clauses 9.4.2 and 10.4.2 recommend performing back-to-back comparisons of a model and the implementation derived from the model.
 The goal of back-to-back testing is to determine that an implementation and model both produce the same outputs when given the same inputs.
 There are four essential requirements for back-to-back testing to be successful.
-First, there should be a high degree of confidence in the correctness of the model due to prior testing of the model against its requirements.
+First, there should be a high degree of confidence in the correctness of the model gained from prior testing of the model against its requirements.
 Second, the implementation should produce outputs which are reasonably close (small differences are likely due to rounding of results during numerical calculations) to the outputs of the model for all inputs.
 Third, the tests which were used to perform the comparison should achieve a high degree of coverage of the model and its requirements.
 Fourth, the tests should achieve a high degree of coverage of the implementation.

 6.1.1.
 Back-to-Back Comparison Between Model and Code#